Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 h = statusTable.LookupByFormat(format, "O - Open", resMgr);
 ```

-If you look up by a value of an additional attribute, which is not unique for all headers in the lookup table, then you will get just the first header that matches this attribute value.
+If you look up headers by a value of an additional attribute, which is not unique for all headers in the lookup table, then you will get just the first header that matches this attribute value.
 However, you can access other matching headers from a special attribute of the first header, which is `LookupTable.GroupAttrPrefix + format`, where `format` is the format for that attribute, as shown below.

 ```cs
 var data = new List<Header> {